Ahmedgadein/Ahmedgadein/README.md

 # @Gadein_jr
 Hi, I'm Ahmed Gadein a 21 y.o Sudanese **Android Developer** from Khartoum.
 Been in love with coding since my first "Hello world" :heart:.
-I develop native Android apps in (Java/Kotlin) as well as cross-platform apps in Flutter
+I develop native Android apps in (Java/Kotlin) as well as cross-platform apps in Flutter.

 ## Interests